Tom Paxton: Early career

 After returning to New York in 1964, Paxton signed with Elektra Records, a label which at that time featured a distinguished roster of folk musicians.
-He would go on to record seven albums for Elektra.
-As the folk revival hit its peak, Paxton began getting more work outside of New York City, including benefit concerts and college campus visits.
+He would eventually record seven albums for Elektra.
+As the folk revival hit its peak, Paxton began getting more work outside of New York City, including benefit concerts and college campus dates.
 In 1964, he took part in the Freedom Summer and visited the Deep South, with other folk musicians, to perform at voter registration drives and civil rights rallies.
-His civil rights song "Beau John" was written after attending a Freedom Song Workshop in Atlanta, Georgia, and the song "Goodman, Schwerner and Chaney" was written about the murders of three civil rights activists (Andrew Goodman, Michael Schwerner, and James Chaney) in the summer of 1964 by members of the Ku Klux Klan near Philadelphia, Mississippi.
-Paxton's own compositions began to be increasingly recognized within folk music circles, and in other genres.
+He wrote a civil rights song "Beau John" after he attended a Freedom Song Workshop in Atlanta, Georgia and the song "Goodman, Schwerner and Chaney" about the murders of three civil rights activists (Andrew Goodman, Michael Schwerner, and James Chaney) in the summer of 1964 by members of the Ku Klux Klan near Philadelphia, Mississippi.
+Paxton's own compositions began to be increasingly recognized within folk music circles and in other genres.

 Of the songwriters on the Greenwich Village scene of the 1960s, Dave Van Ronk said, "Dylan is usually cited as the founder of the new song movement, and he certainly became its most visible standard-bearer, but the person who started the whole thing was Tom Paxton ... he tested his songs in the crucible of live performance, he found that his own stuff was getting more attention than when he was singing traditional songs or stuff by other people ... he set himself a training regimen of deliberately writing one song every day.
 Dylan had not yet showed up when this was happening, and by the time Bobby came on the set, with at most two or three songs he had written, Tom was already singing at least 50 percent his own material.
 That said, it was Bobby's success that really got the ball rolling.
 Prior to that, the folk community was very much tied to traditional songs, so much so that songwriters would sometimes palm their own stuff off as traditional."